 When it comes to great taste, no store bought soup can match homemade.
-This Italian Tortellini Soup is just packed full of goodness and so much flavor.
+This spicy Italian Tortellini Soup is just packed full of goodness and so much flavor.

 Beans, greens and pasta swimming in tasty broth result in a naturally balanced dinner.

 Make a big pot of this gourmet Minestrone soup with Kale and your whole family will be back for seconds in no time.

 - Minestrone was genuinely a meal in a bowl before meals in a bowl were even a thing.